Free Frame for Kids with the Purchase of Lenses*

 Prescription Treatments

-For moderate to severe dry eye, your eye care provider may recommend stronger treatments, such as:
+For moderate to severe dry eye, your eye care provider may recommend prescription treatment.

-• Restasis®: Restasis is a prescription eye drop that works by reducing inflammation in the eye and increasing tear production.
-It’s ideal for patients with chronic dry eye caused by inflammation.
+• Restasis®: Restasis is a prescription eye drop that helps reduce inflammation and increase tear production.
+It may be recommended for chronic dry eye associated with inflammation.

-• Punctal Plugs: These tiny devices are inserted into the tear ducts to block drainage and help retain moisture on the surface of the eye.
-Punctal plugs can be particularly useful for people who have trouble maintaining sufficient tear production.
+• Punctal Plugs: These tiny devices are placed in the tear ducts to slow tear drainage and help keep more moisture on the eyes.
+They may be helpful for people who have trouble maintaining adequate tears.

-In severe cases of dry eye, more advanced therapies may be required.
-Lipiflow® is a non-invasive in-office treatment that uses heat and gentle massage to treat meibomian gland dysfunction, which is a common cause of dry eye.
-This therapy helps restore normal oil production, improving tear quality.
+In some cases, more advanced treatment may be appropriate.
+LipiFlow® is an in-office treatment that uses heat and gentle massage to help treat meibomian gland dysfunction, which is a common cause of dry eye.
+This treatment is designed to help restore healthier oil flow and improve tear quality.

 Get an Eye Exam at Nationwide Vision During Dry Eye Awareness Month

-Dry Eye Awareness Month is the perfect time to focus on your eye health.
-Dry eye syndrome is a common condition that can affect your comfort and daily activities, but with the right treatment plan, it can be effectively managed.
-Recognizing the symptoms, understanding the underlying causes, and exploring available treatment options are essential steps in keeping your eyes comfortable and well-cared for.
+Dry Eye Awareness Month is a good reminder to pay attention to eye comfort and eye health.
+Dry eye syndrome is a common condition that can affect both vision and quality of life, but with the right care, it can often be managed successfully.
+Recognizing symptoms, understanding possible causes, and learning about treatment options are important steps toward more comfortable eyes.